Alpha Code Consulting

 ✅ Training & Drills: Routine fire drills and occupant education on fire safety protocols

-Fire Safety Plans/Emergency Response Plans
+Do you have a Fire Safety Plans/Emergency Response Plan ?

 Fire Safety Plans are essential for a property’s emergency preparedness.
 These plans provide clear instructions for emergency exits, the locations of sprinkler, smoke and fire alarm panels, and identifying those responsible for assisting fire services, among other important details.
 Fire Safety Plans are mandated under the Ontario Fire Code, Section 2.8, which covers emergency planning.

-Fire Code Compliance Audit
+Have You Performed Your Fire Code Compliance Audit ?

 Fire Inspection